This chapter describes how to use objects, properties, functions, and methods, and how to create your own objects.

 4.etc., etc...

 function car(make, model, year) {Notice the use of this to assign values to the object's properties based on the values passed to the function.
-Now you can create an object called mycar as follows:

 this.make = make